622 Acquisition and Disposal of Real Property

 A. Authorization.
 Pursuant to T.C.A. § 49‐8‐203(a)(3), the University has the authority, whether by gift or purchase, to acquire and dispose of real property, condemn land, and to receive donations of property.
 See Policy 135 Solicitation and Acceptance of Gifts.

 B. Title of Property Acquired.
-Property that is acquired shall be titled in the name of the MTSU Board of Trustees (Board) for the use and benefit of the University.
+Property that is acquired shall be titled in the name of the State of Tennessee for the use and benefit of the University.